German tourism sector: Foreign staff face visa strains – DW – 03/29/2023

 Employment future in a lottery

-For example, the German embassy in Pristina, the capital of Kosovo, now cooperates with a private service provider to meet the high volume of applications.
-And because the "very high demand" according to the embassy "far exceeds" the available appointments, appointments are allocated monthly in a lottery — a practice that started in December 2021.
-The procedure is similar at the embassy in Sarajevo the capital of Bosnia and Herzegovina.
+The German embassy in Pristina, the capital of Kosovo, is now cooperating with a private service provider to meet the high volume of applications.
+And because the "very high demand," according to the embassy, "far exceeds" the available appointments, these are allocated monthly in a lottery — a practice that started in December 2021.
+The procedure is similar at the embassy in Sarajevo, the capital of Bosnia and Herzegovina.
 Those who are unlucky are left out.

 "Of course, this is a particularly extreme example," Warden says of the situation in the aforementioned Balkan countries.
 "But there are other areas of the world where the problem crops up, in India, China and Southeast Asia, for example."
 At the core is a recurring pattern, says Warden.
 She says German authorities abroad simply don't see themselves as the agencies responsible for creating a welcome culture in Germany and for dealing with low-bureaucracy visa issuance: "A defensive attitude prevails, like 'Oh God, they all want to come to us in Germany?!'"